tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 In order to buy bitcoins, you’ll need to exchange your local currency, like the dollar or euro, for bitcoin.
 Here’s an overview of the most common payment methods:

 **Credit or Debit Card –** Credit card is the most common form of payment today, but not a good way to buy bitcoins.
 Most places that let you [buy bitcoins with a credit card](/en/buy-bitcoin-credit-debit-card/) charge higher fees due to the higher risk of fraud with credit card payments.
-[Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"} and [Circle](http://buybitcoinww.co/buy_circle){:rel="nofollow" target="_blank"} charge 3% on all credit card purchases, and some brokers charge up to 10%.
+Coinbase and Circle charge 3% on all credit card purchases, and some brokers charge up to 10%.
 Buying bitcoins with a credit cards offers no privacy, since the exchange can connect your bitcoin purchase to your credit card information.
 A few places to buy bitcoins with a credit card are: [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"}, [Circle](http://buybitcoinww.co/buy_circle){:rel="nofollow" target="_blank"} (U.S. only), and [Coinmama](http://buybitcoinww.co/CoinMama_Bitcoin){:rel="nofollow" target="_blank"} (global).

 **Bank Transfer –** This is one of the best ways to buy bitcoins in most countries.
 Bank transfers often let users buy bitcoin in larger amounts.
 As with credit cards, this is not a good option for users in need of privacy.
 [Use our tool](/find-exchange/) to find an exchange in your country that accepts bank transfer.

 ![cash](/img/icons/sepa.png){: .img-responsive .halfimg-right }

 **Cash Deposit –** Cash deposit is often one of the fastest ways to buy bitcoin.
 Services like [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"} often deliver your bitcoins within a couple hours.
 Cash deposit lets you buy bitcoins privately because no personal information is required.
 Use [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} or BitQuick to buy bitcoin with cash deposit.
-LocalBitcoins offers helpful a [first time buyer's guide](https://localbitcoins.com/guides/how-to-buy-bitcoins) for first new users.
+LocalBitcoins offers helpful a [first time buyer's guide](https://localbitcoins.com/guides/how-to-buy-bitcoins?ch=3nj0) for new users.

 **Bitcoin ATMs –** There are many companies that make Bitcoin ATMs, and each model has different features.
 For example, some Bitcoin ATMs simply let you insert cash and get bitcoins, without identity verification.
 This is a good way to buy bitcoin privately.
 Some ATMs require a picture of a government issued ID, phone verification via SMS, and, in extremely rare cases, a fingerprint scan.
 The downside to buying bitcoin from a Bitcoin ATM is that most Bitcoin ATMs have high markups on both the buy and sell side (usually 5-10%).
 However, this is the price people are willing to pay to buy bitcoins privately.
 Keep in mind that ATMs often have lower buy limits.
 Use [Coin ATM Radar](http://coinatmradar.com/) to find a Bitcoin ATM near you.